sahitya-chandra/codexa/CONTRIBUTING.md

-# Contributing to Guardian
+# Contributing to Codexa

-Thank you for your interest in contributing to Guardian!
+Thank you for your interest in contributing to Codexa!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct